endurantgames/cosmiclegends/src/classes/shaper.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: Reshape the Battlefield

-As your move during the Hero Phase of a Crisis, you can change your environment.

-Choose your Power Words, spend Might as normal, and make a roll.

-If the Effectiveness of your roll is at least 1, you can change one of the Scene Power Words to one of your own Power Words until the end of the Crisis.

-The maximum number of Scene Power Words you can change during a Crisis is equal to the Volume number.

 ## Power Words

 You can use your Power Words in the following ways: